openiap/rustapi/README.md

-# rust api for openiap and warppers for nodejs, python and dotnet7
+# rust api for openiap and wrappers for nodejs, python and dotnet6

 # build